gvwilson/thirdbit/src/fiction/bear/index.md

 Two men at its bow called, "Heyyup… hey!" to each other as they pushed the barge away from the dock with long iron-shod bamboo poles.
-A third man sat on a crate at the center of the barge with a steaming cup of tea in one hand and a heavy ax laid across his lap.
+A third man sat on a crate at the center of the barge with a steaming cup of chai in one hand and a heavy ax laid across his lap.

 "Is that in case they get caught on a snag?"
 Noxy asked Dolly,